 For Chanukah we gather by FaceTime on our Macs to light our candles and sing “on this night, we shall light” with our kids in their homes.
-We try to keep the tradition alive by getting together with the kids of our family and my brother’s family and exchanging gifts, and eating bagels, fish, and cucumbers.
+We try to keep the tradition alive by getting together with the kids of our family and my brother’s family and exchanging gifts wrapped in graphically pleasing paper, and eating bagels, fish, and cucumbers.

 And then there is Christmas.
 I inherited Christmas when I married my Cuban-born husband.
 What Jewish kid did not envy the Christmas tree all her friends had growing up?
 While we still honored my parents’ tradition of Chinese food on Christmas Day, I learned to cook a Cuban feast for Noche Buena (Christmas Eve).
 This year my husband and our new son-in-law will be roasting a pig on a spit.
 Kinda grosses me out — but hey — boys gotta play.

 With all of these holidays, I like to celebrate with beautifully coordinated graphics